chairemobilite/transition-docs/tutorial/README.md

 ### Create scenario

 A scenario in Transition represents a transit network, a state of the transit offer, for a certain date.
 It can group many services, from many agencies.
-It can also include only or exclude some data (lines, modes, etc).
+It can also include or exclude some data (lines, modes, etc).
 All calculations (routing, accessibility maps, etc) are made against a scenario.

 To create a new scenario, click on the `Scenarios` menu item on the left.
 It will open the `Scenarios` panel.